Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: Use cases and method overview

 where $\eta$ is the $6$-dimensional reference vector such that $(k,\eta)\neq0$ and $g_{6d}^{\mu\nu}$ is the mostly negative metric in $6$ dimensions.
 This relation can be further split into a $4$-dimensional and two-dimensional part as

 by taking the particular choice

-This construction of the polarisation states can be generalised to $D>6$ by introducing more polarisation states, where keeping the number of states equal to $D - 2$.
-We define the extra polarisation states beyond $D=6$ as,
+This construction of the polarisation states can be generalised to $d>6$ by introducing more polarisation states, where keeping the number of states equal to $d - 2$.
+We define the extra polarisation states beyond $d=6$ as, for example,